AriWiraSaputra/Complete_Data_Science_BootCamp/README.md

    Machine learning is a branch of artificial intelligence that teaches machines to learn from data without being explicitly programmed.
 Machines learn from data to find patterns and make predictions or decisions.
 The process of machine learning involves data collection, data preparation, model selection, model training, and model evaluation.
 The data collected must be well prepared before being fed into the model.
 Selecting the right model is also crucial for accurate results.
 There are three types of machine learning: supervised learning, unsupervised learning, and reinforcement learning.
 Supervised learning involves using a dataset that is labeled or has correct answers.
 The model learns from this data to make accurate predictions or decisions when given new data.
 Unsupervised learning, on the other hand, does not involve labeled or correct answers, but rather attempts to find patterns in the data.
 Reinforcement learning involves providing feedback to the model to improve its results over time.
 Machine learning is used in various applications, including natural language processing, face recognition, image classification, and much more.
 In recent years, advancements in technology and the availability of big data have accelerated the development of machine learning and opened up many new opportunities.
    1. Supervised Machine Learning

+      Supervised machine learning is a type of machine learning where the model learns from labeled data to make predictions or decisions.
+In supervised learning, the dataset used for training the model contains input features (also known as independent variables) and corresponding target labels (also known as dependent variables or outputs).
+The goal of supervised learning is to train a model that can accurately map input features to their corresponding target labels, allowing it to make predictions on new, unseen data

    2. Unsupervised Machine Learning

+      Unsupervised machine learning is a type of machine learning that involves training models on datasets without any labeled or pre-defined output variables.
+The goal is to find patterns or structures in the data without any specific guidance or supervision.
+In unsupervised learning, the model is fed with a dataset and it is expected to identify the underlying structure or relationships within the data.
+This can be done through various techniques such as clustering, dimensionality reduction, and association rule mining.
+      Unsupervised learning has many applications such as anomaly detection, market segmentation, and image segmentation.
+It is particularly useful when there is no prior knowledge of the data and the goal is to explore the underlying structure of the data.
+Some popular algorithms used in unsupervised learning include k-means clustering, hierarchical clustering, principal component analysis (PCA), and association rule mining.

    3. Machine Learning Life Cycle

+      The Machine Learning (ML) life cycle is a series of steps that a data scientist or ML engineer follows to create a successful ML model.
+These steps can vary depending on the specific problem or project, but generally, they include the following:
+      * Problem Definition:

+        The first step is to define the problem and determine what you want to achieve through machine learning.
+This involves identifying the business problem, defining the scope, and setting clear goals.
+      * Data Collection:

+        The next step is to collect relevant data from various sources.
+This may involve web scraping, accessing APIs, gathering data from databases or spreadsheets, or other methods.
+      * Data Preparation:

+        After collecting the data, it needs to be cleaned, pre-processed, and prepared for modeling.
+This may involve handling missing or incorrect values, transforming data, and selecting relevant features.
+      * Data Splitting:

+        The prepared data is then divided into training, validation, and testing sets.
+This helps evaluate the model's performance and prevent overfitting.
+      * Model Selection:

+        Once the data is prepared and split, you can select an appropriate model for the problem.
+This may involve choosing from a variety of algorithms and selecting the most suitable one for the specific problem.
+      * Model Training:

+        The selected model is then trained on the training dataset.
+This involves fitting the model to the data and optimizing its parameters to achieve the best performance.
+      * Model Evaluation:

+        The model is then evaluated on the validation dataset to determine its accuracy and performance.
+This step helps to fine-tune the model and optimize its parameters further.
+      * Model Testing:

+        After the model has been optimized, it is tested on the testing dataset to assess its performance on unseen data.
+This step helps to determine the model's generalization capability.
+      * Deployment:

+        Once the model is trained and tested, it can be deployed to production.
+This involves integrating the model into a larger system, creating an API, and providing access to end-users.
+      * Monitoring and Maintenance:

+        After deployment, the model needs to be monitored and maintained regularly.
+This involves checking for any issues or bugs and updating the model as needed to improve its performance.

+        These steps are iterative and require a lot of experimentation and fine-tuning to achieve the best results.
+The ML life cycle is an ongoing process, and models may need to be updated and retrained as new data becomes available or as the problem changes over time.

    4. Train Test Split
    5. Regression Analaysis
    6. Liner Regression